skillitzimberg/SuperGalacticAgeCalculator/README.md

 Input: birthday: [1910, 8, 3], sex: 'male';
 Output: a user with properties: birthday: [1910, 8, 3], sex: 'male';

-* Spec 7: use the user's sex to find life expectancy:
+* Spec 2: use the user's sex to find life expectancy:
 - [x] **Expect:**
 Input: male;
 Output: 70;

-* Spec 2: set user's life expectancy:
+* Spec 3: set user's life expectancy:
 - [x] **Expect:**
 Input: user.setLifeExpectancy('male');
 Output: None;

-* Spec 3: set user's age:
+* Spec 4: set user's age:
 - [x] **Expect:**
 Input: birthday: [1910, 8, 3];
 Output: 108.41751068715917;

-* Spec 4: get user's age:
+* Spec 5: get user's age:
 - [x] **Expect:**
 Input: user.getAge();
 Output: 108.41751068715917;

-* Spec 5: get user's sex:
+* Spec 6: get user's sex:
 - [ ] **Expect:**
 Input: user.getSex();
 Output: male;

-* Spec 6: get user's life expectancy:
+* Spec 7: get user's life expectancy:
 - [x] **Expect:**
 Input: user.getLifeExpectancy();
 Output: 70;

-* Spec 1: assign new Date(year, month, day) as user's birthday:
+* Spec 8: assign new Date(year, month, day) as user's birthday:
 - [ ] **Expect:**
 Input: 1910, 8, 3;
 Output: Sat Sep 03 1910 00:00:00 GMT-0800 (Pacific Daylight Time);

-* Spec 2: assign new Date() as today:
+* Spec 9: assign new Date() as today:
 - [x] **Expect:**
 Input: new Date();
 Output: Fri Jan 11 2019 09:51:27 GMT-0800;

-* Spec 3: subtract user's birthday from today to get their age in milliseconds:
+* Spec 10: subtract user's birthday from today to get their age in milliseconds:
 - [x] **Expect:**
 Input: today, birthday;
 Output: 3419488287073;

-* Spec 4: divide user's age in milliseconds by 3.154e+10 to convert age in milliseconds into age in years:
+* Spec 11: divide user's age in milliseconds by 3.154e+10 to convert age in milliseconds into age in years:
 - [x] **Expect:**
 Input: 3419488287073, 3.154e+10;
 Output: 108.41751068715917;

 ### Specifications for Planet:
-* Spec 5: get a planet's year coefficient:
+* Spec 12: get a planet's year coefficient:
 - [x] **Expect:**
 Input: Mercury;
 Output: 0.24;

-* Spec 6: divide the user's age in years by a planet's year coefficient to get the user's age on that planet:
+* Spec 13: divide the user's age in years by a planet's year coefficient to get the user's age on that planet:
 - [x] **Expect:**
 Input: 108.41751068715917, 0.24;
 Output: 451.7396278631632;

-* Spec 8: divide life expectancy in years by the planet's year coefficient to get the user's life expectancy on that planet:
+* Spec 14: divide life expectancy in years by the planet's year coefficient to get the user's life expectancy on that planet:
 - [x] **Expect:**
 Input: 70, 0.24;
 Output: 291.6666666666667;

 #### if the user's age is greater than their life expectancy:
-* Spec 9: subtract the user's life expectancy from their age to find how long they have lived past their expire date:
+* Spec 15: subtract the user's life expectancy from their age to find how long they have lived past their expire date:
 - [x] **Expect:**
 Input: 108.41751068715917, 70;
 Output: 38.417510687159165;

-* Spec 10: divide the difference by the planet's year coefficient to find how long they have lived past their expire date on that planet:
+* Spec 16: divide the difference by the planet's year coefficient to find how long they have lived past their expire date on that planet:
 - [x] **Expect:**
 Input: 38.417510687159165, 0.24;
 Output: 160.07296119649652;

-* Spec 11: divide the difference by the planet's year coefficient to find how long they have lived past their expire date on that planet:
+* Spec 17: divide the difference by the planet's year coefficient to find how long they have lived past their expire date on that planet:
 - [x] **Expect:**
 Input: 38.417510687159165, 0.24;
 Output: 160.07296119649652;